Can I bring my cell phone to camp?

 We ask all campers to refrain from all forms of media while at camp.
 This includes music, movies, apps, texting, projects, emails, phone calls, etc.

-The House Track is for first-time campers.
+The Assembly Track is for first-time campers.

-In the House Track, first-time campers begin their experience by being sworn-in as members of the Assembly.
+In the Assembly Track, first-time campers begin their experience by being sworn-in as members of the Assembly.
 Campers are challenged to think critically about current issues through role-playing as state lawmakers and discussing actual bills from the Wisconsin legislature.

 Each participant is assigned to a committee and a caucus, and each caucus has one bill to support and one to oppose.
 Campers learn the process of how a bill becomes a law as well as the responsibilities of citizenship.